-Over the course of the more than 30 years that David has been at the Bar (14 of which have been in silk) he has been instructed in relation to many of the major insolvencies that have taken place since the late 1980s, including BCCI, Maxwell, Parmalat, TXU, Madoff, Enron, Lehman, MF Global and Landsbanki.
+Over the course of the near 35 years that David has been at the Bar (16 of which have been in silk) he has been instructed in relation to many of the major insolvencies that have taken place since the late 1980s, including BCCI, Maxwell, Parmalat, TXU, Madoff, Enron, Lehman, MF Global and Landsbanki.

 A specialist and highly recommended trial lawyer David has appeared in many major, lengthy trials including in relation to the Maxwell saga, the KWELM litigation, New Gadget Shop and the Thyssen litigation in Bermuda.
-More recent significant trials include Smithson v Naggar (breach of duty/misrepresentation claim), LBI hf v Stanford (claim for repayment of £20 million), International Consolidated Minerals Limited, Moses v Fry (breach of duty claim against former administrators), Marrache & Co v Jyske Bank (dishonest assistance/knowing receipt claim in Gibraltar), Ma v Wong (unfair prejudice claim in BVI) and Ma v Incredible Power Ltd & Ors (breach of director’s duty and conspiracy claim in BVI).
+More recent significant trials include Smithson v Naggar (breach of duty/misrepresentation claim), LBI hf v Stanford (claim by bank for repayment), International Consolidated Minerals Limited, Moses v Fry (breach of duty claim against former administrators), Marrache & Co v Jyske Bank (dishonest assistance/knowing receipt claim in Gibraltar), Ma v Wong (unfair prejudice claim in BVI) and Ma v Incredible Power Ltd & Ors (breach of director’s duty, dishonest assistance and conspiracy claim in BVI).

 Recent cases include:

-- Re GPA Limited, a breach of duty claim against a former director for £45 million
+Re GPA Limited, a breach of duty claim against a former director

-- Re Atrium Training Services Ltd All ER (D) 241 (Sep), a claim by liquidators against former directors and shareholders for £45 million for fraud, breach of duty and/or a transaction at an undervalue
+Re Atrium Training Services Ltd All ER (D) 241 (Sep), claim by liquidators against former directors and shareholders for fraud, breach of duty and/or a transaction at an undervalue

 Recent cases include: